 Live video is a hot topic for bloggers and business owners now, with hundreds of business coaches and bloggers preaching about the benefits of live Facebook videos and more!
 In a sense, Snapchat can also be a form of live video (though it can be viewed later too) and that platform is one big marketing tool.
 One other platform for live video I’ve been getting along with is Periscope.
 Twitter released a game-changer with this app, with many users appearing to love it, have fun with it, and increase their business’ reach with it.

 The best thing about Periscope is the ease in which you can use it.
 You can begin broadcasting in video format from your phone’s camera instantly, and you can scroll through videos anytime.
 Audiences, no matter who yours are, love video.
 Mixing up how you deliver your content is key to holding an audience’s attention, and Periscope is a nice and easy platform to start with.
-If I haven’t sold Periscope to you yet, here are 5 ways you can you can use Periscope for your business.
+If I haven’t sold Periscope to you yet, here are five ways you can use Periscope for your business.

 If you’re launching a new product for your business, whether that be a physical, digital or informational product, use Periscope to offer your audience and potential clients a live demo of it.
 Seeing the product working effectively through a live video (where nothing can be curated or edited as closely as other platforms) will encourage potential clients to purchase, as it offers live proof of the working product.
 Since your potential clients are watching in real-time, they can also instantly ask you a question as soon as it springs to mind, and you can prove yourself to be ever so helpful by answering it immediately.